petrbouchal/pbtools/README.md

 * wrapper function for enriching data by inner-joining a csv in one line
 * function for creating date-marked folder (e.g. data_20130503_1215)
 * function for creating date-marked file name (e.g. data_20130503_1215.csv)
+* function for creating CSVs out of excel workbook and naming them (already implemented in python)